 I trained as a dancer from an early age and was fortunate enough to dance with Ballet Rambert for eleven years.
 My love of pottery developed after I left the company and moved to Dawlish in Devon to bring up my young family.

 Following successful orders secured by my agent I began to sell my pottery at trade fairs.
 Torquay was the first trade fair at which I exhibited.
 I chose it for its convenient location and because it was fairly small compared to others.
 The fair was a huge success for me and I was inundated with orders.
 It took me a full year to work through the initial orders because as fast as I sent out an order I got a repeat order.
-A young apprentice was necessary!
+An assistant was necessary!

 Unexpectedly I moved to London along with my pottery equipment, which was installed in a small industrial unit in Greenwich.
 Over the next seven years Millbrook Pottery (a trade name chosen whilst still in Dawlish) went from strength to strength culminating in six assistants, four kilns, 3 wheels. a jigger jolly and two huge studio spaces.
 The pottery was sold all over the world and I received massive orders.